drocheam/optrace/docs/source/usage/surfaces.rst

 A DataSurface2D is defined by a height dataset in a square matrix.
 This square set gets cut into a disc after initialization.
-Together with this set the radius of the disc is needed, which is the ``r`` parameter.
+Together with this set the radius of the disc is needed, which is the :python:`r` parameter.

 It is recommended to have 200x200 or larger matrices.
 Values between data cells are interpolated with a polynomial of forth order, so that curvature changes at the surface are smooth.